alienmist325/tumour_immune_interactions/README.md

 You can specify a `sequence_matrix_config` and `Simulation` will load this in, but the simulation logic does not currently support using it (currently it remains unused and an "identity" matrix is used instead).

+The code, and input files refer to an `affinity_matrix`.
+This is a relic that should be removed, because this matrix is utilised as a `binding_probability_matrix` instead.
+Renaming the codebase can be done, but would require some time.

 ## Running a simulation

 Running `main.py` will run the discrete simulation.